 My name is Michelle Dague and I am one of the Assistant Principals at Thompson Middle School.
 I began my teaching career in 2001 after completing my Bachelor of Science in Secondary Education from West Chester University in Pennsylvania.
 Additionally, I earned my Master of Arts in Educational Leadership from Aurora University in 2006 and my National Boards accreditation in English Language Arts/Early Adolescence in 2009.

 At the onset of my career, I had the opportunity to teach 9th, 11th, and 12th grade English in the Coatesville Area School District in Coatesville, Pennsylvania during the 2001-2002 school year.
-I have been blessed with the opportunity to work in Community Unit School District #303 for the past 17 years.
+I have been blessed with the opportunity to work in Community Unit School District #303 for the past 20 years.
 During my tenure in D303, I had the privilege of teaching 6th, 7th, and 8th grade Language Arts, 8th grade Drama, and 6th grade Social Studies at Thompson Middle School from 2003-2013.
-For the past 7 years, I have been an Assistant Principal at Wredling Middle School and look forward to bringing my years of experience with me as I transition to Thompson as an administrator.
+For the past 10 years, I have been an Assistant Principal at both Wredling Middle School and Thompson Middle School.
 It is my love of working with students, staff and parents/guardians that provides me great joy, as I am committed to our student’s safety, well-being, and academic progress.
 While I have a passion for learning, it is my desire to connect and help students reach their full potential that drives me each day to do what I do as an administrator.

 As a parent, teacher, and administrator, I look forward to partnering with you as your child continues their academic journey.
 Please don't ever hesitate to contact me with your celebrations, concerns, and/or questions.

-My name is Danielle Hollenbeck (soon it will officially change to Danielle Moeller as I was recently married) and I am very excited to be the new Student Support Coordinator at Thompson Middle School.
+My name is Danielle Moeller and I am one of the two Student Support Coordinators at Thompson Middle School.
 Prior to taking this position, I taught 7th/8th grade math for 10 years at Carpentersville Middle School in CUSD 300.
 Additionally, I acted as an Assistant Principal at Parkview Elementary for two years and returned to Carpentersville Middle School as an Assistant Principal for the last three years in CUSD 300.
-I am very much looking forward to this next chapter of my career.
+The 2023-2024 school year will be my fourth as a Student Support Coordinator at TMS.

 I am a graduate of Illinois State University, where I received my Bachelor's Degree in Elementary Education with endorsements in Math and Language Arts.
 In 2014, I attained my Master's Degree in Educational Leadership from Aurora University.

 Outside of school, I enjoy spending time with my family.
-My family consists of my husband, Mark, my 13-year-old daughter, Katie, and my 9-year-old daughter, Addison.
+My family consists of my husband, Mark, my 16-year-old daughter, Katie, and my 12-year-old daughter, Addison.
 We also have four fur babies that are our cats named Major, Lightning, Moo Moo, and Molly.
-Two of them are kittens and were just adopted during quarantine so we are still getting all of them acclimated with each other.
 In addition, we spend a lot of our time at cheer competitions as my oldest is an all-star cheerleader.
 She has been cheering since she was five years old so the gym family is an extended part of our family.
 We currently reside in Yorkville, IL.